 Yarmouth, more commonly refereed to as Great Yarmouth, is a coastal town in the county of Norfolk, England.
 It is located at the mouth of the River Yare, 20 miles (30 km) east of Norwich.
-The Victorian author Charles Dickens visited Yarmouth and set the town as a key location in his novel David Copperfield.
+The Victorian author Charles Dickens visited Yarmouth in 1849 and set the town as a key location in his novel David Copperfield.